-The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
+The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day and stored in backpacks, including during all testing, unless they are being used for approved instructional purposes.
 [For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 99.]
+The use of earbuds, airpods, or headphones may not be used unless directed by a staff member for instructional purposes.